dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 * First component for navigation.
 * Second component for **Add Speaker** form.
 * Third component for **Add Speaker** container.
-* Fourth component for list of speakers.
+* Fourth component for a list of speakers.

-**NOTE:** You can break up your app into as many components as you want, but be careful not to overengineer the process.
+**NOTE:** You can break up your app into as many components as you want, but be careful not to complicate the process.

 ## Build SpeakerHang

-I have a [starterpack](https://github.com/unicodeveloper/angularjs-starter) already configured for building AngularJS 1.5+ apps.
-The starterpack ships with webpack, sass compilation, autoreload, ES6 transpiling, component generation, angularjs uirouter, and test files generator.
+I have a [starter pack](https://github.com/unicodeveloper/angularjs-starter) already configured for building AngularJS 1.5+ apps.
+The starter pack ships with webpack, sass compilation, autoreload, ES6 transpiling, component generation, angularjs uirouter, and test files generator.
 It's a forked and enhanced version of [NG6-Starter](https://github.com/gebidesign/NG6-starter-sass).

-Clone the AngularJS starterpack, `cd` into the directory and run `npm install` to install all the dependencies.
+Clone the AngularJS starter pack, `cd` into the directory and run `npm install` to install all the dependencies.

-Run `gulp serve` to start the starterpack app.
+Run `gulp serve` to start the app.

 Your app should look like the diagram below: